nats-io/nats-architecture-and-design/adr/ADR-32.md

 - `subject` - an optional NATS subject on which the endpoint will be registered.
 A subject is created by concatenating the subject provided by the user with group prefix (if applicable).
 If subject is not provided, use `name` instead.
+- `schema` - an optional schema of the endpoint
+  - `request` - a string describing the format of the request payload
+  - `response` - a string describing the format of the response payload

 Enpoints can be created either on the service directly (`Service.addEndpoint()`) or on a group (`Group.addEndpoint`).